harshithreddyhr9/DBZ-game/WeeklyScrumReports/sprint4.md

 2. Draw class diagram of the health bar system
 3. Re-edit the images in the game

+**Team Member Name**
+Shabari Girish Ganapathy

+**What I did since last scrum?**
+1. Fix positioning and speed of dragonballs
+2. Splash screen between Level1 and Level2 to provide user a small pause.
+3. Create and mainitain a scoreboard in a server and deploy it in AWS.

 ### XP Core values